 In February 2016, a worldwide chemical company was looking for a solution to protect a bund at a chemical plant in Scotland.

-The total bund surface area to be coated was around 460m2, which included a 0.5m vertical band around the concrete plinth, walls, and a 1m band up onto the concrete plinth.
+The total bund surface area that was to be coated was around 460m2, which included a 0.5m vertical band around the concrete plinth, walls, and a 1m band up onto the concrete plinth.
 Previous attempts to repair cracks and fillets around the base of the plinth and surrounding walls had resulted in failures, leaving several areas of the bund vulnerable.
 As well as needing to restore these, a 25m, linear, mastic, expansion joint also needed to be replaced.
 To cope with the level of concrete movement, the asset owner required a protective coating which could move in sympathy with the large concrete pad and cope with stresses if any further cracks developed.
-A 0.4m drainage channel, previously coated with Belzona 3121 (MR7), was removed during preparation.
+A 0.4m drainage channel, previously coated with Belzona 3121 (MR7), a 2-part polymer composite, was removed during preparation.

 Every day, the plant receives three truck-loads of methanol, which takes up to one hour to completely unload.
 During this time, onsite work must stand down, therefore any solution had to be applied within this timeframe.